 The best time to come here is early May – even though the festival starts in April, not all flowers are yet open at that time.

-You might have guessed already that my pictures were taking in the super-touristic area of lake Kawaguchi.
+You might have guessed already that my pictures were taken in the super-touristic area of lake Kawaguchi.
 The best connection here is by train from Tokyo (from Shinjuku station).

 If you are coming from Kyoto, take a shinkansen to Mishima, then change to an express bus.
 It makes sense to book it ahead to avoid hours of waiting at the station (obviously, the buses departing close to the shinkansen arrival are booked out in advance).